british special forces

 Selection & Training

-The role of Special Observer within 4/73 Bty is a specialisation which candidates choose when joining the Army.
+The role of Gunner Special Observer within 4/73 Bty is a specialisation which candidates choose when joining the Army.
 An 18 weeks 'Special Observer Patrol Course' trains candidates in the requisite skills over a series of 8 modules:

 1. Physical Endurance, Stamina and Navigation